MacArthur's War: Battles for Korea

-MacArthur's War: Battles for Korea is a 1988 video game published by Strategic Studies Group.
+MacArthur's War: Battles for Korea is a computer wargame published in 1988 by Strategic Studies Group for the Apple II, Commodore 64, and MS-DOS.

 Gameplay

-The player is a Corps commander in an operational-level simulation of a battle or series of engagements.
+MacArthur's War: Battles for Korea is an operational-level simulation game in which the player is a Corps commander in a larger battle or in a series of skirmishes.

 Reception

 Jay C. Selover reviewed the game for Computer Gaming World, and stated that "Despite the tremendous sweep of the maneuvers during the first year, Korea has never been a "pretty" war and has always been seriously under-represented in wargaming.
 This alone makes MacArthur's War almost a "must".
 That the game is a darn good simulation, is easy to learn, and gives you a real feeling for the capabilities and operational limitations of both sides is just an added bonus."